What is a Director’s Loan?

 If your company lends you money and then writes it off (meaning you don’t have to pay it back), the loan counts as your personal income.
 You won’t have to pay tax on the amount (unless you’re a higher rate taxpayer), but you’ll owe Class 1 National Insurance.

 How do I have a Director Loan?
 I have never taken a loan from the company before.

-This is one of our frequently asked questions by our clients.
+This is one of our frequently asked questions from our clients.
 The title, Director Loan is misleading as the balance is made up several factors, not just an actual loan drawn.
-The director’s loan balance takes into account the salary payslips, expense claims and all withdrawals for salary, expenses and directors loan.
+The director’s loan balance takes into account the salary payslips, expense claims and all withdrawals for salary, expenses and directors loans.

 When you submit an expense claim form to us, we process it at this end and as a result this will show that the company is due you, as employee, funds – assuming you paid for the expense personally.
 This will again credit the Director Loan Account to show that your company is due you X amount in expenses.
 Once the payment is made from the company to you for the expenses, this will debit and cancel the previous credit entry in the Director Loan Account.